 We find that language and culture play an important role in allowing the beneficiaries to open up and be honest in the survey.
 Therefore, we send ‘black’ and ‘coloured’ PS Facilitators to survey most beneficiaries in their homes so that they don’t feel inadequate or embarrassed about asking ‘silly questions’ or not understanding concepts or phrases in the survey.The Clothing Bank has mostly worked with women beneficiaries and find that women facilitators are great at surveying women-led households.
-The Business Place Philippi has used both male and female facilitators to survey male clients and they seem to be experiencing good responses.
+Other organisations have used both male and female facilitators to survey male clients and they seem to be experiencing good responses.

-Note: We ask all PS Facilitators, whether external (on contract) or internal (employed permanently by an organisation) to sign a Poverty Stoplight Facilitator’s Agreement.
+Note: We usually ask PS Facilitators, whether external (on contract) or internal (employed permanently by an organisation) to sign a Poverty Stoplight Facilitator’s Agreement.

-A survey can take 1-2 hours to complete, the average being just over an hour.
-It seems that 3-4 surveys per day is the maximum number that should be conducted by PS Facilitators when going to visit households.
+A survey takes about an hour to complete, the average being just over an hour.
+It seems that 4-5 surveys per day is the maximum number that should be conducted by PS Facilitators when going to visit households.
 It’s tiring; emotionally draining and can lead to emotional fatigue.
-For office interviews, this number can double.
+For office interviews, this number can almost double.

 Answer: The answer is most definitely yes.
 We would be happy to do a train the trainer session.
 However, the major issue you have to overcome here is the quality of facilitator that you are training … which has repercussion for the number of good facilitators that you can find who could and should be doing this work.
-As answered in a question above, we require that the PS Facilitators have one of the following backgrounds: psychology, social work (full or auxiliary), counseling, coaching or therapy.
+As answered in a question above, we require that the PS Facilitators have specific backgrounds.
 This is non-negotiable.
 We cannot tell you how important this is.
 These facilitators don’t only bring back the completed survey data, they bring back the story of what is happening in the homes of the beneficiaries we serve.
 PS Facilitators of high calibre and experience know how to deal with sensitive interviews, manage confidential information and hold the family in a safe space.

 You can apply to become a trained PS Facilitator and listed on the database through our Contact page on the website.

-You need to attend training provided by the PS Office, which covers the indicators and definitions of the survey, the survey process, messaging and scripting, feedback from experienced PS facilitators, technology, action plans.
+You need to attend training provided by the PS Office, which covers the indicators and definitions of the survey, the survey process, messaging and scripting, feedback from experienced PS facilitators, technology..
 The course is a minimum of 5 hours and you will need to bring a tablet with you (Android with GPS and preferably wifi).
 The cost of the course is R500.

-After this training, at an arranged time, you have to shadow an experienced PS Facilitator who will take you on a household or office visit where you will watch and listen how to conduct the survey and the messaging that is used.
+After this training, at an arranged time, we would like you to shadow an experienced PS Facilitator (if possible) who will take you on a household or office visit where you will watch and listen how to conduct the survey and the messaging that is used.
 It is vitally important that utmost respect is shown to the families we survey.
-During the same month, you will need to attend an “unpacking” session where we visit an office of an organisation who has recently completed surveys and watch as they unpack the data and interpret the results.
+Additionally, and harder to arrange, it would be worthwhile for you to attend an “unpacking” session where you visit the office of an organisation who has recently completed surveys and watch as they unpack the data and interpret the results.
 It can be an eye-opening experience!
 After that, you are ready to go.
-Note: You can attend these sessions as often as you want until you feel comfortable.

 In South Africa, we would like everyone to be using the same version of the tool so that we can compare apples with apples and leverage the aggregated data.
 We are recommending that you create your own survey (paper-based or using an online tool such as Survey Monkey) and run it alongside the PS survey when you do your home visits.
 Religious questions are not in line with the philosophy and ethos of the Poverty Stoplight intentions (neutral, unbiased, non-judgemental, non-religious) and therefore should not appear in the same survey.
 Additionally, your questions may be very specific to your initiative’s needs and we can see why you would like to collect this data – it is important to you – however, this data will not serve the PS community as a whole and, for the moment, we need to keep them separate until the technology (specifically the reporting and graphing functionality) has been advanced to cater for this kind of request.